any-docs/css/content/guides/scroll-driven_animations/timelines/index.md

 }
 ```

 Setting an `animation-timeline` on the animated element that matches the `scroll-timeline-name` of an ancestor element is what creates the named scroll progress timeline.
-We also have to include an animation, which we do by setting the value of the `animation-name` component of the {{cssxref("animation")}} shorthand to the {{cssxref("custom-ident")}} name of our keyframe animation:
+We also have to include an animation, which we do by setting the value of the `animation-name` component of the `animation` shorthand to the `custom-ident` name of our keyframe animation:

 ```css live-sample___named_scroll
 .scroller {